hm-codes/root-hair-patterning/README.md

 # root-hair-patterning
 Mills (2025) "A theoretical investigation provides an integrated understanding of the complex regulatory network controlling Arabidopsis root hair patterning"

+# run-model
+to use the model developed in Mills (2025)

+# parameter-space-analysis
+the code used to find the successful parameter sets in Mills (2025)

+# paper-figures
+the code used to produce the figures in Mills (2025)

+# SuccessData.mat
-SuccessData.mat - a string containing the model description, parameter set number, signal strength, and noise in the initial conditions for each successful parameter set.
+a string containing the model description, parameter set number, signal strength, and noise in the initial conditions for each successful parameter set.
 This contains the columns: nonlinearity | CPC movement type | wer repressor | EGL3 diffusion | parameter set number | signal strength | noise which relate to the notation used in the code throughout: nonlinearity [linear, myb, complex, cpc, mybcpc, mybcomplex, cpccomplex, all] - can be none; "linear", a single nonlinearity; "myb"; "complex"; or "cpc", a double nonlinearity; "mybcpc"; "mybcomplex"; or "cpccomplex", or all three; "all".